firebolt-db/firebolt-db.github.io/docs/general-reference/identifier-requirements.md

 * Views
 * Engines

+## Syntax

+Identifiers must adhere to the following syntax:

-Identifiers must be at least one character and at most 255 characters.
+1. Contain at least one character, and no more than 255.
+2. The first character must be a letter (a-z) or underscore (_).
+3. After the first character, subsequent characters can be letters, underscores, digits (0-9), or dollar signs ($).

+## Unquoted identifiers

 Firebolt evaluates unquoted identifiers such as table and column names entirely in lowercase.
 The following queries:

 ```
 SELECT my_column FROM my_table